1. Open up your Apple Health and set up your Personal Health Profile

 - Any iOS iPhone 5S or later model will connect with Apple HealthKit and track steps.

-- Apple HealthKit is found in the App store.
+- Walkingspree is found in the App store. (www.walkingspree.com/app)

 NOTE: Data from Apple Watch workout mode or data added manually will not transfer to Walkingspree as this is considered to be non validated data.

 When troubleshooting Apple Health, it's important to recognize that there are many variables to consider.
-If someone is using a third party app or Activity Tracker to connect to Apple Health and then connect to Walkingspree, the settings are very important to reduce error.
-It's also important to recognize that Walkingspree has no control over third party apps or Activity Trackers and they frequently update their apps which can then cause issues in data flow to Apple Health and subsequently to Walkingspree.
+If someone is using a third-party app or Activity Tracker to connect to Apple Health and then connect to Walkingspree, the settings are very important to reduce error.
+It's also important to recognize that Walkingspree has no control over third-party apps or Activity Trackers and they frequently update their apps which can then cause issues in the data flow to Apple Health and subsequently to Walkingspree.

-2. If you don't have steps in Walkingspree website via desktop computer, continue steps below.
+1. If you don't have steps in the Walkingspree app, continue steps below.

 Apple HealthKit Settings :